Creating and managing projects

 -

-Layers: Use the checkboxes to include or exclude layers from your map for the data collection project.
+Templates: Templates are created from layers in the map.
+Use the checkboxes to include or exclude templates for the data collection project.
 Only layers from the first spatial reference found in the map document will be included.
 If layers are not compatible, they will be indicated as such in the list.
+Layers that have subtypes will be fully enumerated in the list of templates.
+Icons at the right will indicate the presence of auto fields or sensor workflows in the templates.

 -